-20. In the event that information is identified as being incorrect, NHSCFA staff will take appropriate steps to correct the record where permissible.
+20. In the event of the data being identified as incorrect, NHSCFA staff will take appropriate steps to correct the record where permissible.

 21. All NHS employees and member of the public have the right to access, redress and correct personal data recorded about them.